Forms & Certifications

 - successfully complete the Cooperative Work requirement for graduation.

-Graduates who did not begin their Juris Doctor program at Northeastern University School of Law must, in lieu of requirements (1) and (2) above, receive a grade of Pass, Honors, or High Honors in one or more courses comprising six or more credits that are certified by the School of Law as satisfying the Experiential Education Requirement set forth in American Bar Association Standard 303(a)(3), and satisfy requirements (3) and (4) above.
+Graduates who did not begin their Juris Doctor program at Northeastern University School of Law, including graduates of the LL.M. program, must, in lieu of requirements (1) and (2) above, receive a grade of Pass, Honors, or High Honors in one or more courses comprising six or more credits that are certified by the School of Law as satisfying the Experiential Education Requirement set forth in American Bar Association Standard 303(a)(3), and satisfy requirements (3) and (4) above.

 Taking the bar exam in a different jurisdiction other than New York?